shivangKheradiya/PyAVEVAE3D/README.md

 This repository has Visual Studio Project Solution.
 The Solution contains 2 main projects:

-- **PyAVEVAInteraction :** It contains the architectural skeleton for Python Embading into AVEVA E3D2.1.0.3. and It invoks the either system level python or virtual enviroment python.
+- **PyAVEVAInteraction :** It contains the architectural skeleton for Python Embadding into AVEVA E3D2.1.0.3. and It invoks the either system level python or virtual enviroment python.

 - **PyAVEVAE3DExt :** It's Python extension module.
 It contains the c++ & python classes which allows python to directly interact with the AVEVA E3D.

 ## Build Environment Information